-Before I visited Costa Rica, I hadn't really thought about how many ways one could get around the rainforest.
-You can hike, rappel, raft, cycle, climb, zip-line, kayak, spelunk, drive, paddle, ride an ATV or saddle up a horse.
+Before I visited Costa Rica, I hadn't really thought about how many ways you can get around the rainforest.
+You can hike, rappel, raft, cycle, climb, zip-line, kayak, spelunk, drive, paddle, ride an ATV or gondola, or saddle up a horse.
 And I'm probably missing a few.

 Zooming on a zip-line